What’s The Big Deal About The Lack Of Black ‘Girls?’

-We live in the world of niche media and though the broad use of the term girls would suggest you could turn the show on and see the girl you are on-screen, that’s not the case as far as skin tone, although interestingly everything else seems to be there.
+We live in a world of niche media, and though the broad use of the term “girls” would suggest you could turn the show on and see the girl you are on-screen, that’s not the case as far as skin tone — although interestingly everything else seems to be there.
 Rebecca Carroll, wrote on The Daily Beast:

 “As relatable as I find ‘Girls,’ I can’t also help feeling, well, left out.
 There are no black girls in ‘Girls.’
 I feel somewhat cheated.
 While I have decided that the show is for me, it has decided that I am not for the show.”

 Furthermore, it’s not our job to say what’s real to some people and not to others.
-I’m pretty sure the white circle of acquaintances shown in “Girls” is the reality for the creator Lena Dunham.
-If these girls were black, the immediate people around them would be black as well, despite whatever multiculturalism is in their backdrop.
-Yes, diverse cultures are all around you in NYC but that doesn’t mean everyone lives them.
+I’m pretty sure the white circle of acquaintances shown in “Girls” is the reality for creator Lena Dunham.
+If these girls were black, the immediate people around them would be black as well, despite whatever multiculturalism backdrop their tales take place against.
+Yes, diverse cultures are all around you in NYC but that doesn’t mean everyone embraces them.
 That’s not the focus of this show and I would venture to say that that’s not inherently problematic.